By this point my depression had lifted.

 I knew I was onto something life-changing.

-A connection between mind and body.
-Feeling your Base-Line as your reference for alignment.
+Some connection between mind and body - Feeling your Base-Line:

 Whenever you encounter a pain - STOP where you are.